FLClab/2-Species-SPLIT-STED/README.md

 # 2 Species SPLIT-STED

 All the codes used to produce figures and analyze data for:
-Three-Component Phasor-Based Linear Unmixing Approach for Simultaneous Fluorophore Discrimination and Resolution Improvement of Stimulated Emission Depletion Microscopy Images Using Fluorescence Lifetime.
+Enhancing STED Microscopy via Fluorescence Lifetime Unmixing and Filtering in Two-Species SPLIT-STED.

-Dataset is available to downlad from the [website](https://s3.valeria.science/flclab-2-species-split-sted/index.html)
+The Confocal- and STED-FLIM images of neuronal proteins dataset is available to downlad from the [Zenodo]([https://s3.valeria.science/flclab-2-species-split-sted/index.html](https://doi.org/10.5281/zenodo.15438494)
 ## Installation and Requirements

 The source code `2 Species SPLIT-STED` relies on Python scientific librairies.
 The source code was tested in a Python 3.11 environnement.
 We provide a `requirements.txt` file to facilitate the installation of the necessary dependencies.